strange, powerful spirits

 Friday & Saturday

-Kitchen 5p - 10p
+Kitchen 5p - 11p

-Bar 5p - 11p
+Bar 5p - midnight

 Sunday

-Bar w/ Limited Menu 3p - 8p
+Full Bar w/ Sunday Funday Menu 3p - 8p

 Trivia 4p - 6p

-Reservations & Walk-ins
+Reservations & Walk-ins Welcome

 • Yokai are mythical creatures and spirits from Japanese folklore.
 They can be mischievous or dangerous, kind or menacing, and can even bring good fortune to those who encounter them.